top of page

 Requirements

-• Enrolled or will enroll (as a matriculated student) in a university, college, junior college or trade (technical) school located in the United States (incoming freshman accepted)
+• Enrolled or will enroll (as a matriculated student) in an accredited university, college, or junior college located in the United States (incoming freshman accepted).

-• An enrolled member of a U.S. Federally Recognized American Indian or Alaska Native Tribe, (Visit here to find out how to contact your tribe, apply for enrollment, and/or apply for a Certificate of Degree of Indian Blood).
+• An enrolled member of a U.S. Federally Recognized American Indian or Alaska Native Tribe/Entity or a direct descendant of a base roll member.
+(Contact your tribe or the BIA to find out how to apply for enrollment, and/or apply for a Certificate of Degree of Indian Blood).

 Requirements